 Before she had the early symptoms of rheumatoid arthritis, Davidson was working as an esthetician in Vancouver, B.C., in her early twenties.

-After many years of working in pedicures, massages, and facials, her hands, shoulders, neck, and feet hurt a lot.
+After many years of working in pedicures, massages, and facials, her hands, shoulders, neck, and feet hurt a lot, Davidson said.
 It wasn’t the typical aches and pains that go away after rest; her pain stubbornly persisted and sometimes flared up.

 “From age 24 to 26, my job was getting more difficult and the pain was increasing,” she said.
 “I didn’t really understand why, and I was also getting sick a lot.
 I’m catching colds and flus, and it took me a long time to get rid of them.”

-When was pregnant with her son at age 26, Davidson, who still didn’t know she had rheumatoid arthritis yet, struggled with the same symptoms.
+When Davison was pregnant with her son at age 26, she struggled with the same symptoms and still didn’t know she had rheumatoid arthritis.

 “During my pregnancy, I didn’t feel any better,” she said.
 “A lot of women say they’d feel better during pregnancy, but I definitely didn’t.
 After my pregnancy, I expected a lot of the symptoms to go away — like my swollen feet and hands and depression.